Last Updated on

-Crunchy chocolate biscotti with lots of hazelnuts, the perfect cookies to dip into your coffee or tea.
+Crunchy nut biscotti with lots of hazelnuts and dark chocolate, the perfect cookies to dip into your coffee.

 And another good thing about them is that they keep for a long time, as long as you keep them airtight.
 So you can have them ready to serve to those guests that keep coming around this time of the year.
 Just make a cup of fresh coffee and there you are, a perfect afternoon sweet snack.

 - 150 g/ 5.3 oz/ 1 cup whole hazelnuts

 - 135 g/ 4.5 oz dark chocolate (about 50% cocoa)

 - 315 g/ 11.1 oz/ 2 ½ cups + 2 tablespoons all-purpose flour